Ghooosstt/docker-IdentityIQ/README.md

 To recreate the containers, use the command `docker-compose up`.

+## Reset the environment

+If you want to deploy another IdentityIQ version, another patch version, or another custom war, you must:
+1. Edit the **.env** file with the new version.
+2. Execute the **reset_containers.bat** or **reset_containers.sh** scripts.
+3. Rebuild the iiq-tomcat image without cache using `docker-compose build --no-cache`.
+4. Recreate the containers using `docker-compose up`.

+**WARNING, this action will delete your containers and all the data they contain.**

 ## Backup volumes data

 If you need to send your containers data to another host, or if you want to backup your volumes data.
 You can use the `volumes_backup.bat` script for Windows or `volumes_backup.sh` script for Linux.